FLAIR-THU/VFLAIR/README.md

 #### ToDo List
+- [x] requirement list generation. @tianyuan
 - [ ] base_config.json and \<DefenseMethod\>_confige.json @tianyuan
 - [ ] BatchLabelReconstruction change the models to list (multi-party?) @tianyuan
 - [ ] Attacks and Defense to add @tianyuan
 - [ ] FedBCD to add @tianyuan
-- [ ] Logic of attack and defense needs update @tianyuan
+- [x] Logic of attack and defense needs update @tianyuan

 ## Document

+### Zero.
+Environment Preparation
+Use `pip install -r requirements.txt` to install all the necessary requirements.

 ### One.
 A quick example
 Just run `python main_separate.py` to get launch an experiment.
 For more detail description, see Section Two.